garylirocks/quickrefs/azure-sql-db.markdown

 - A presentation layer feature
 - Data in the database is not changed, admins can always view the unmasked data
-- You set data masking policy on columns
+- You set data masking policy on columns (such as Social security number)

 ### Always Encrypted

 - Protect sensitive data stored in specific database columns
-- Data can only be decrypted by client applications with access to the encryption key
+- Data can only be decrypted by **client applications** with access to the encryption key, a DBA can't see the data if he does not have the key
 - Could be used in cases like: you want a third-party to manage the DB for you without exposing all the data
 - Can't be used together with dynamic data masking